Convergence of stochastic gradient descent schemes for Lojasiewicz-landscapes: Proof of Theorem

 where $X_n^{(i)}$ denotes the $i$-th coordinate of the random vector $X_n \in \R^d$.

-If $\P(\{(X_n) \text{ diverges}\}\cap \IA_\infty^{N,N,K_N})$ were strictly positive, one of the summands on the right hand side would be strictly positive.
+If $\P(\{(X_n)_{n \in \N_0} \text{ diverges}\}\cap \IA_\infty^{N, N,K_N})$ were strictly positive, one of the summands on the right-hand side would be strictly positive.
 Suppose that this were true for the $i$-th summand.
 In particular, for this $i$ the respective event does not equal the empty set.
 We choose

 Thus,